-We spoke to young people in June/July 2021 through Re:connect a partnership programme of pop-up events and activities.
+We spoke to young people in June/ July 2021 through Re: connect a partnership programme of popup events and activities.
 71 per cent told us that the pandemic had made it harder for them to take part in activities in their community and a third wanted help to develop skills for employability.
+Learning happens in many settings and partners are aware of the positive role that volunteering can play in terms of personal development and in demonstrating skills and abilities that can enhance employability.
+31 per cent of respondents identified learning new skills and being active in groups as their top learning priorities.